trans-hues/trans-resist/README.md

 In order to encrypt your email, you'll first need to generate a PGP key pair, which will include both a private and a public key.
 You can do this with [GnuPG.](https://www.gnupg.org/)

 Your *private* key is YOURS ALONE, and you should never share it with anyone.
 Your *public* key is the key you will share with others so that they can decrypt your email or other communications.
 Someone with your public key will be able to read encrypted emails that you send to them, but NOT encrypted emails that you send to or receive from other people.
 This is because you need both the sender's and the receiver's key in order to decrypt an email.
-It's all a bit more complicated than this, and honestly, I've never been able to explain it well, so I recommend finding another source if you want to learn more about it.

 You can upload your public keys to a [public key server](https://ssd.eff.org/en/glossary/public-key-servers) (like the [MIT public key server](https://pgp.mit.edu/)) so that people can easily find your key.
 Email clients like Thunderbird with Enigmail can also automatically search for a public key associated with an email address, which makes communicating with someone new SO much easier.